 Method #3: Check If Dealers Will Buy It from You

 For a lot of people this is usually the first port of call.
 It is common when having a number plate valued that customers ask if we would be it from them, and unfortunately the answer is usually “No”.

 It is not anything personal, but National Numbers and other dealers only tend to buy number plates that meet certain requirements.
 For example, we only tend to buy number plates that are rare, short, or dateless.

 If you want a cash offer from dealers you have to ask yourself the following questions:

 - Does my plate meet the requirements mentioned earlier?

 - Is there nothing else similar on the market right now?

 - Will I be willing to take a lot less than the market value?

-If you answered Yes to all these you might be within a change.
+If you answered “Yes” to all these you might be in with a chance.